-Consistent, reliable commitment to compliance and security are critical to earning our clients’ trust.
+Consistent, reliable commitment to ECM security and compliance are critical to earning our clients’ trust.
 We make it our priority to stay abreast of and comply with all legislative changes and new regulations, utilize evolving technologies, and invest in tools to better protect our clients’ physical and digital information.

 Relevant laws, regulations and business rules are followed at all times.
 Our policies are consistent and complete with respect to the law in order to best protect our clients’ data and mitigate risks.